 The socio-cognitive impact of AI on developers

-1. DORA focuses on the people who build software.
-The environment in which developers work directly shapes how they experience their work and how they feel about their profession.
-AI is changing that environment: companies are rethinking priorities, leaders are looking for new opportunities for innovation, and AI is becoming more deeply embedded in workflows.
+The environment in which developers work directly shapes how they perceive their work and how they feel in the profession.
+AI is changing that environment: companies are revising priorities, leaders are looking for new opportunities for innovation, and AI is becoming more deeply embedded in workflows.

-5. Developers are at the forefront of a similar AI-related shift, and our task is to capture these changes as they happen.
-In the study, we focused on six socio-cognitive aspects that reveal how developers see themselves and their work:
+Developers are at the forefront of a similar AI-driven shift, and our task is to capture these changes as they happen.
+In the study, we focused on six sociocognitive aspects that reveal how developers perceive themselves and their work:

 Need for cognitive load